Shreveport, Louisiana: 20th century to present

 African American veterans of World War II were among activists in Shreveport through the 1960s who worked in the civil rights movement to correct injustices under Jim Crow and disenfranchisement of blacks.
 While activism gradually increased, 1963 was a particularly violent year in Shreveport because of white resistance.
 The Shreveport home of Dr. C. O. Simpkins was bombed in retaliation for his work with Dr. Martin Luther King Jr.

 In September 1963 George W. D'Artois, Public Service Commissioner, refused a permit for a march to the Little Union Baptist Church in Shreveport, where mourners gathered to honor and commemorate four black girls killed in the 16th Street Baptist Church Bombing on September 15 in Birmingham, Alabama.
 D'Artois and other officers entered the church on horseback and took out the pastor, Dr. Harry Blake, beating him severely.

 Also in 1963, headlines across the country reported that African American musician Sam Cooke was arrested in Shreveport after his band tried to register at a "whites-only" Holiday Inn, where they planned to stay before performing in the city.
 Public facilities in Louisiana were still segregated.
 In the months following, Cooke recorded the civil rights era song, "A Change Is Gonna Come".
 In 1964 Congress passed the Civil Rights Act to end segregation of public facilities.

 In the mid-1990s, the coming of riverboat gambling to Shreveport attracted numerous new patrons to the downtown and spurred a revitalization of the adjacent riverfront areas.
 Many downtown streets were given a facelift through the "Streetscape" project.
 Traditional brick sidewalks and crosswalks were built, and statues, sculptures, and mosaics were added to create a better pedestrian environment.
 The O.K.
 Allen Bridge, commonly known as the Texas Street bridge, was lit with neon lights.
 Residents predictably had a variety of reactions to these changes.
 Shreveport was named an All-American City in 1953, 1979, and 1999.

+In the 1990s, Shreveport became known for its rap music scene, and acquired its famous aka name, Ratchet City.
+The term was first used by the group Lava House in its 1999 single "Ratchet".

 During the September 11, 2001 attacks, President George W. Bush was taken to the nearby Barksdale Air Force Base.
 He also made a visit to speak in the city on March 11, 2005.